Taylor–Burton Diamond: Debut in Monaco

 After its public exhibitions the diamond was taken to Taylor and Burton in Monaco in November 1969, who were staying on their yacht, the Kalizma, in Monaco's Port Hercules.
 The diamond's journey to Monaco took three weeks, with the use of three men with identical briefcases, of which only one held the actual diamond.
 The men flew from New York to Nice in France, and upon entering Monaco an armed guard with a machine gun gave further protection to the diamond.
-The couple were in Monaco to celebrate Princess Grace's fortieth birthday at the 'Scorpio Ball', a gala ball held at the Hermitage Hotel in Monte Carlo.
+The couple were in Monaco to celebrate Princess Grace's fortieth birthday at the 'Scorpio Ball', a gala ball held at the Hôtel Hermitage in Monte Carlo.
 The briefcase that contained the diamond also held three 50¢ pairs of stockings that Taylor would buy in New York and were unavailable elsewhere, and Taylor was just as excited to receive the stockings as the diamond.

 At the Scorpio Ball Taylor wore the diamond with the Krupp Diamond, which Burton had bought for her in 1968, and the "Ping Pong" diamond, which was only 1/8 of a carat.
 The "Ping Pong" diamond had cost only $14 and had been bought for her by Burton after he promised her a diamond if she beat him by ten points at a game of ping pong.
 When people praised her diamonds at the ball, Taylor would make a show of pretending that they were praising the Ping Pong diamond and not its much larger counterparts.
 Burton wrote in his diary that "Elizabeth's delight in it is a joy to behold and a very quaint thing to witness is the obvious pleasure that other people take in her wearing it.
 Even Hjordis Niven and Princess Grace, who are coldish fish, seemed to enjoy her moment.
 And of course nobody can wear it better.
 The miraculous face and shoulders and breasts set it off to perfection".